bili-danmaku-script/DanmakuGameEngine/README.md

-# DanmakuGameEngine
+# Danmaku  Game  Engine

-A tool easily creating games with Bilibili Danmaku script
+This is a tool which is able to create games with Bilibili Danmaku Script (also ECMAScript) easily.